Digital Discovery of 100 diverse Quantum Experiments with PyTheus: Hundred Experiments

 Our goal here is to discover graphs with very high assembly indices.
 The assembly index is a discrete structural metric that cannot be optimized directly using gradients.
 However, we can use the weights of edges to transform the discrete metric into a continuously differentiable metric.
 A general procedure is to compute the average combinatorial value of the weighted graph from sampled discrete graphs.
 Here, the weights $|\omega_i|^2$ are used as the probability for sampling discrete graphs.
 While this procedure is differential, it is computationally expensive as many sampled graphs need to be evaluated to obtain an average assembly index of the whole graph.

-Alternatively, here we restrict ourselves to graphs with exactly eight edges (with 4 \numbering{experimentcounter} and 6 \numbering{experimentcounter} vertices).
+Alternatively, here we restrict ourselves to graphs with exactly eight edges (with 4 \numbering[https://github.com/artificial-scientist-lab/PyTheus/tree/main/pytheus/graphs/AssemblyIndex/assembly4]{experimentcounter} and 6 \numbering[https://github.com/artificial-scientist-lab/PyTheus/tree/main/pytheus/graphs/AssemblyIndex/assembly6]{experimentcounter} vertices).
 Here, the eight highest-weighted edges are used to generate the graph, and in addition, weights are used to change the order of edges.
 The graphs in Fig.~\ref{fig:assemblyindex} present graphs with very high assembly indices with 4 vertices and 8 edges as well as 6 vertices and 10 edges.